Fallopian Tubes Dilated Due to TB

 There is a homeopathic remedy that helps reduce the damage and the scarring.
 This remedy is called Thiosinaminum 6X and should be taken for 3-6 months.
 It has been quite effective in many cases.

 Tubercolinum 30CH homeopathic medicine can also be useful in order to prevent and heal your body at a deeper level.
 This remedy is made by using a highly diluted preparation of the bacteria that causes TB and when administered homeopathically it stimulate healing and prevents side effects of this disease.

 Having this type of treatment will also prevent the baby from inhering a tubercular miasm, which in homeopathy is known to cause specific constitutional characteristics.

-This remedy should be taken under supervision of a homeopathic doctor.
+This remedy should be taken under supervision of

 In order to help heal your damaged tubes, douching with an herbal tea prepared by infusing Chamomile flowers, Calendula flowers, and Pau D'Arco can be helpful.
 This will help eliminate the infection and inflammation of pelvic organs.

 It is important to treat your cases promptly as long exposure to TB can cause irreversible damage to your reproductive system.